 Newark Liberty International

-Burritos might be the perfect layover food: filling, small, and edible in enough time you won’t bother the person sitting next to you.
+Blanco Tacos + Tequila Terminal 4 Burritos might be the perfect layover food: filling, small, and edible in enough time you won’t bother the person sitting next to you.
 The best airport burrito in the country is at the small window attached to one of the valley’s best Mexican eateries.
 If you’ve got more than a few minutes, the fajitas are among the best you’ll have, period, airport or not.
 And if you’re the type who likes to catch a buzz before catching a flight, the margarita menu is better than most Mexican restaurants’.
 MORE:Where to eat in Phoenix

-There are very few places where we’d recommend ordering crab cakes, oysters Rockefeller, or shrimp cocktail at an airport, but, at 42nd Street Oyster Bar, you should really just get all three.
+42nd Street Oyster Bar Terminal 2 There are few places where we’d recommend ordering crab cakes, oysters Rockefeller, or shrimp cocktail at an airport, but, at 42nd Street Oyster Bar, you should really just get all three.

 Salt Lake City International

-San Diego International
+San Diego International Airport